Stylback/home-server/README.md

 ### Prerequisite and local access

-SSH is a protocol that allows remote login and command line execution, something that will be very convenient when we continue to set up the server.
 We will be using [OpenSSH](https://www.openssh.com/) as our SSH deamon, it usually comes shipped by default on both server and desktop Linux distributions.
 If you lack the deamon you can install it using the following two commands:

 For your client: